hpena99/ud036_StarterCode/README.md

 # Running this program with the IDLE
     * Open IDLE
-    * In the menu bar click on Run -> Run Module or press F5 on your keyboard
+    * In the menu bar click on Run -> Run Module or press F5 key

 # License
 This project is licensed under the terms of the MIT license.
-See `LICENSE.txt`
+See file `LICENSE.txt`